 Skin Care Upsets GI: Allergens onto Eczema

-We know Skin Care Upsets GI has real Science and Medical support.
+We know that Skin Care Upsets GI has real Science and Medical support.
 But not every physician knows this yet.
 General acceptance will take some time.

-Skin Care Upsets GI; Food Allergies cause Skin Problems
+Skin Care Upsets GI; Food Allergies Cause Skin Problems

 Which Came First?

-Because sojapropamide represents the “garbage soy protein left after processing”, you need to know this word.
+Sojapropamide represents the “garbage soy protein left after processing”, you need to know this word.

-Soy in Skin Care Upsets GI for many
+Soy in Skin Care Upsets GI for many people.

 Trying to avoid Soy?